uptonking/note4yaoo/lib-fwk-orm-sequelize-community.md

 - ##

+- ##

+- ## 🚨✨ [[RFC] Decorators · sequelize/sequelize _202112](https://github.com/sequelize/sequelize/issues/14298)
+- One of the main issues I have with sequelize-typescript is recursive imports.
+When I wanted to upgrade NextJs on my project I ran into tons of problems because recursive imports suddenly become errors instead of "just" warnings.

+- Everything described in here is implemented now _202306

 - ## 💡 [Delete password from sequelize model - Stack Overflow](https://stackoverflow.com/questions/71808210/delete-password-from-sequelize-model)
   - `delete user.dataValues.password` where does dataValues ​​come from
 - it is same to get field from sequelize with `user.get("field_name")` , `user.getDataValue("field_name")` and `user.dataValues.field_name` .